SBOE OFFER IN COMPROMISE

 Year-to-date income and expense statements, cash flow statements, profit and loss statements, a balance sheet, and any other related documents.
 If the entity is subject to annual financial audit, you will need to submit audited financial statements.

 Bank statements for all savings, checking, and investment accounts held within the last twelve months.
 Final statement for any accounts closed within that time.
 Investment account statements showing the value of stocks, bonds, and mutual funds.

 Include all lease agreements, including property where you are the lessor or lessee.
 This is used to substantiated your rental expense.

 Mortgage statements, escrow settlement statements, or copies of grant deeds for any property currently owned, sold, or gifted in the last five years.
 Include the fair market value as well to calculate the equity in your real estate.

 Copies of loan/lease statements for all vehicles.
 You will need to include the fair market value of the vehicle to calculate the equity in the vehicle.

 Complete copies of Internal Revenue Service (IRS) and Franchise Tax Board (FTB) returns for the last three years filed.
 Please include all attached schedules.
 If applicable, copy of IRS, FTB, or Employment Development Department (EDD) OIC and acceptance letter or documentation of other IRS/FTB/EDD arrangements.

 Copies of judgments, pending lawsuits, trust documents, and bankruptcy documents.

 If you have a proposed SBOE assessment or an SBOE tax liability, you have options to resolve your matter successfully.
-Contact an SBOE tax attorney at Disparte Tax Law today for a free consultation.
+An installment agreement or SBOE offer in compromise may be appropriate for you.
+Contact a Los Angeles tax attorney at Disparte Tax Law today for a free consultation.